-After a deep study it has been found out that The Sunset Limited by Cormac McCarthy is a study which focuses on two ways of thinking about life, one presented by an educated man belonging to civilized world and having variety of vocabulary to interpret his views and for whom life has become an empty shell which is now void of interest and has pushed him to the verge of suicide.
-The other is presented by an uneducated man belonging to the world of uneducated junkies, having a violent past, who after a prison-fight in a half-dead state has heard the voice of God and because of it cherishes not only for himself the warm light of life but also wants to throw American Research Journal of English and Literature Page 7 its rays on his fellow beings without distinction.
+After a deep study it has been found out that The Sunset Limited by Cormac McCarthy is a comparative study which focuses on two ways of thinking about life, one presented by an educated man belonging to civilized world and having variety of vocabulary to interpret his views for whom life has become an empty shell which is now void of interest and has pushed him to the verge of suicide.
+The other is presented by an uneducated man belonging to the world of uneducated junkies, having a violent past, who after a prison-fight in a half-dead state has heard the voice of God and because of it cherishes not only for himself the warm light of life but also wants to throw its rays on his fellow beings without distinction.
 This research reflects that love of God and firmness of faith can convert a convict into a skillful and profound preacher of Christianity.
 This research proves the importance of language, especially the use of words to express ideology in an effective way while dealing with serious matters like religion, despair, existence and faith.
-Hence, promoting the idea of having firm belief in power of faith.
-This study also leaves the doors open for future researchers on one hand to enter into a new realm to promote the idea of simple and kind preaching with forceful rhetorical argumentation instead of punishment and hatred towards criminal class in society, and on the other hand to introduce optimism (which McCarthy calls "light") even in the worst circumstances at every level, in order to save the souls of extremely depressed people which is the need of the hour.
+This study also leaves the doors open for future researchers on one hand to enter into a new realm to promote the idea of simple and kind preaching with forceful rhetorical argumentation instead of punishment and hatred towards criminal class in society, and on the other hand to introduce optimism (which McCarthy calls "light") even in worst circumstances at every level, in order to save the souls of extremely depressed people.